HL7/fhir-mdi-ig/input/pagecontent/specification.md

 **MDI CMS server** is responsible for:
 * Consuming a valid Bundle - Message Toxicology to MDI received from a forensic toxicology LIMS
-* Querying an EDRS for an existing case record and receiving a response (Bundle - Document MDI to EDRS) from an EDRS data source
+* Querying an EDRS for an existing case record and receiving a response (Bundle - Document MDI and EDRS) from an EDRS data source
-* Updating an existing Bundle - Document MDI to EDRS
+* Updating an existing Bundle - Document MDI and EDRS
-* Creating a new valid Bundle - Document MDI to EDRS
+* Creating a new valid Bundle - Document MDI and EDRS
-* Posting a valid Bundle - Document MDI to EDRS to an EDRS data consumer
+* Posting a valid Bundle - Document MDI and EDRS to an EDRS data consumer

 **EDRS server** is responsible for:
 * Receiving a query from an MDI CMS
-* Returning a valid Bundle - Document MDI to EDRS to an MDI CMS
+* Returning a valid Bundle - Document MDI and EDRS to an MDI CMS
-* Receiving and consuming a valid Bundle - Document MDI to EDRS from an MDI CMS
+* Receiving and consuming a valid Bundle - Document MDI and EDRS from an MDI CMS

 ### Conformance to Other Standards
-This specification is based on US Core 4.0.0.
+This specification is based on US Core 5.0.1.
 It defines 16 new profiles in total.
 These profiles are based on a US Core profile where possible.
 Conformance to US Core profiles is expected in all cases where 1) a US Core Profile exists and 2) where no profile has been defined by this MDI specification.
 For example, instances of Patients, Practitioners, and Organizations are expected to conform to US Core profiles, respectively.

 This specification uses or references US Core profiles:
 * [US Core Condition Encounter Diagnosis Profile](http://hl7.org/fhir/us/core/StructureDefinition-us-core-condition-encounter-diagnosis.html)